mikeizbicki/cmc-csci040/project_00_basic_webpage/README.md

 In particular, you can get 1 pt of extra credit by completing either of the following tasks.
 (Thus the maximum score on this assignment is 9/8.)

  - [ ]
     Post your site to reddit and get at least 100 upvotes.
     These upvotes must be on a single submission, and not cumulative over several submissions.
     To get ideas on how to make a successful post, [read this reddit thread on getting upvotes](https://www.reddit.com/r/NoStupidQuestions/comments/729fo8/how_do_some_reddit_posts_get_thousands_of_upvotes/) and [learn about reddit's ranking algorithms here](https://medium.com/hacking-and-gonzo/how-reddit-ranking-algorithms-work-ef111e33d0d9).

  - [ ]
     Get more than 1000 unique visitors to your webpage in a single 48 hour period, as shown by your Google Analytics tracker.

 For any of these extra credit tasks, feel free to get creative and use whatever [black hat](https://blog.hubspot.com/marketing/black-hat-seo) techniques you can think of.

 ## Submission

-You must upload two URLs to sakai:
+You must upload two URLs to canvas:
 1. the URL to your webpage, and
 1. the URL to the Internet Archive's copy of your webpage.

-If you also completed extra credit, take a screenshot proving you completed the extra credit, and upload that to sakai.
+If you also completed extra credit, take a screenshot proving you completed the extra credit, and upload that to canvas.